Kelley12/NodeMovieApp/README.md

 # NodeMovieApp
-A very simple node movie search app using themoviedb API
+A very simple node version of the movie search app using themoviedb API

+### Dependencies

+* body-parser
+* ejs
+* express
+* request